lukasdula/lukasdula/README.md

 ## 📂 Projects & Labs
 I’m building a portfolio of projects in **Packet Tracer** and **GNS3**.
 These projects show my path from simple labs to more complex networks.
+👉 You can find all my projects and labs in the [repositories section](https://github.com/lukasdula?tab=repositories).

 ---